cloudforet-io/api-doc/content/en/plugin/v1/Plugin.md

 ### get_plugin_endpoint

-desc: Gets the `endpoint` of a specific plugin instance.
+Gets the `endpoint` of a specific plugin instance.
 A Plugin returns only a single `endpoint` by determining `labels` and `priority`.
 If the requested plugin instance is already deployed, the `endpoint` is returned.
 If not, the `endpoint` is returned after deploying the plugin instance.
-request_example: >-
-{
-"plugin_id": "plugin-aws-sns-mon-webhook",
-"version": "1.2.2"
-}
-response_example: >-
-{
-"endpoint": "grpc://endpoint-url:50051"
-}